Having days off work for mental health.

 Lately, I’ve been so overwhelmed trying to juggle so much at once!
 I have had the worst issues because of my former host, Bluehost, so much that I have permanently switched hosting companies.

 Having a great hosting company for your website means less work for you.

 Skystra really helped me out when my website was going so slow and I wasn’t getting any help from Bluehost in fixing this issue.
 I felt like I didn’t get the help I needed and I wasn’t being heard.

 Whenever I submitted the request I needed help with, it took them forever to “fix” my problem and it never was fixed.
-I would double check afterwards too.
+I would double-check afterward too.

 I’m also a very patient person so I stayed with Bluehost, even giving them plenty of second chances.
 I made the mistake of paying for the full year upfront and that didn’t go well.

 You need a great hosting company for your website, especially if you aren’t so techy.

 I’m really glad I have switched.
 I’ve been with Skystra not even a month and they have helped me with ALL of the issues I have complained about for over half a year.